jtidal/jtidal.github.io/about/directions.md

   <h4>Brooklyn:</h4>
   <ul>
-   <li>Take the Belt Parkway to the Brooklyn-Queens Expressway and get off at the Atlantic Avenue exit.
-Turn right on Atlantic; continue for five blocks to Smith Street. </li>
+   <li>Take the Belt Parkway to the Brooklyn-Queens Expressway and get off at the Atlantic Avenue exit.</li>
+   <li>Turn right on Atlantic; continue for five blocks to Smith Street.</li>
    <li>Make a left onto Smith; continue across Fulton where Smith becomes Jay.</li>
   </ul>